mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

      Extra properties can be assigned to objects.

 3. Optionally add JSDoc comments
-   These appear before functions to provided parameter and return types.
+   These appear before functions to provide parameter and return types.
    Supported JSDoc annotations are listed at
    <https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html#supported-jsdoc>.
    For example: